TVS Director of Global Education

-Since that year, I have been to Japan nine other times as a junior in college, Coordinator for International Relations in Kumamoto City Hall on the Japan Exchange Teaching Programme, teacher/trip leader for American high school and college students, and researcher.
+Since that year, I have been to Japan eleven other times as a junior in college, Coordinator for International Relations in Kumamoto City Hall on the Japan Exchange Teaching Programme, teacher/trip leader for American high school and college students, and researcher.
 Each time brings new learning opportunities and new friendships—many of which are completely unplanned.

 My childhood experiences abroad taught me the immeasurable value of interacting with people from other countries and cultures.
 I have learned so much from them about myself, my country, and the world beyond.

 It is my hope that I can share similar learning opportunities with students at TVS and around the world.
 In our highly connected world, traveling abroad is not the only way to experience other cultures.
 The Global Education Program takes advantage of contemporary technologies to connect our students with others via the Internet.
 Ultimately, it is our vision that every student at TVS will be given annual, repeated opportunities to interact with people around the world in meaningful ways—intellectually and socially.

 Trinity Valley School’s Global Education Program aims to connect all our students and educators with people from around the world.